-Fig. 11.
+Figure 12.
 The experimental results for the Dublin bus traces with different shop locations.
-The decreasing utility function i is used with different threshold D.
+The decreasing utility function i is used with a different D.

-Fig. 11 shows the impact of the shop location and the threshold D, under the decreasing utility function i.
-Figs. 11(a), 11(b), and 11(c) show the results for different shop locations.
+Fig. 12 shows the impact of the shop location and the threshold D, under the decreasing utility function i.
+Figs. 12(a), 12(b), and 12(c) show the results for different shop locations.
 For each subfigure, the top and bottom parts show the results with D=20,000 and D=10,000 feet, respectively.
 The performance gain of Algorithm 2 is relatively small, when the shop is located in the city's center or suburb.
-If the shop is located in the city's center, randomly placing RAPs around the shop can already cover most traffic flows with small detour distances, meaning that different placement strategies have a limited performance gap.
+If the shop is located in the city's center, randomly placing RAPs around the shop can already cover most traffic flows with small detour distances.
 On the other hand, if the shop is located in the suburb, none of the placement strategies can cover too many traffic flows.
 The threshold D is also critical.
 A larger D means that the drivers are more likely to detour to the shop, and thus, the shop can attract more customers.
-When the shop is located in the city's center, a large D does not bring too many additional customers, since most traffic flows are already nearby the shop.
-When the shop is located in the suburb, a large D still does not bring too many additional customers, since the detour distances are large.
-However, when the shop is located in the city, as shown in Fig. 11(b), a large D would bring many more customers, since more traffic flows are covered with relatively small detour distances.
+When the shop is located in the city's center, a large D does not bring too many additional customers, since most traffic flows are already near to the shop.
+When the shop is located in the suburbs, a large D still does not bring too many additional customers, since the detour distances are large.
+However, when the shop is located in the city, as shown in Fig. 12(b), a large D brings many more customers, since more traffic flows are covered with small detour distances.